elastic/integrations/packages/iis/docs/README.md

 ### error

-This dataset will collect and parse error IIS logs.
+This data stream will collect and parse error IIS logs.

 An example event for `error` looks as following: